Menu For Mars Supper Club

 Ann Nunziata, a certified Natural Foods Chef at NYC’s Natural Gourmet Institute will discuss food energetics—the holistic study of how food is prepared and how it affects our lives and well-being, on Earth and on Mars.

 Location: Crown Heights.

-We’ll visit the Brooklyn Botanic Garden to view their composting exhibit and speak to an expert about cultivating dirt, and food, on Mars [specific time and meeting spot TBA].
+We’ll visit the Brooklyn Botanic Garden to view their composting exhibit and speak to an expert about cultivating dirt, and food, on Mars.
 Repair afterward to the Way Station, a science-fiction themed based bar near the Brooklyn Botanic Garden for brainstorming toward our final event in May.